cqparts/cqparts/docs-sphinx/tutorials/part.rst

 Adding ``Mates``
 ----------------

-A :class:`Mate <cqparts.constraints.mate.Mate>` defines a coordinate system relative to the :class:`Part` origin.
+A :class:`Mate <cqparts.constraint.mate.Mate>` defines a coordinate system relative to the :class:`Part` origin.

 A *mate* is used by an :class:`Assembly` to help place parts.
 More on this